 FTX founder Sam Bankman-Fried jailed; judge says crypto mogul tampered with witnesses

-NEW YORK -- FTX founder Sam Bankman-Fried was sent to jail Friday to await trial after a bail hearing for the fallen cryptocurrency wiz left a judge convinced that he had repeatedly tried to influence witnesses against him.
+NEW YORK— FTX founder Sam Bankman-Fried left a federal courtroom in handcuffs Friday when a judge revoked his bail after concluding that the fallen cryptocurrency wiz had repeatedly tried to influence witnesses against him.

-U.S. District Judge Lewis A. Kaplan ordered Bankman-Fried's bail revoked after prosecutors said he'd tried to harass a key witness in his fraud case last month when he showed a journalist her private writings and in January when he reached out to the general counsel for FTX with an encrypted communication.
+Bankman-Fried drooped his head as Judge Lewis A. Kaplan explained at length why he believed the California man had repeatedly pushed the boundaries of his $250 million bail package to a point that Kaplan could no longer ensure the protection of the community, including prosecutors' witnesses, unless the 31-year-old was behind bars.

+After the hearing ended, Bankman-Fried took off his suit jacket and tie and turned his watch and other personal belongings over to his lawyers.
+The clanging of handcuffs could be heard as his hands were cuffed in front of him.
+He was then led out of the courtroom by U.S. marshals.

+The judge said he concluded there was a probability that Bankman-Fried had tried to influence both anticipated trial witnesses "and quite likely others whose names we don't even know" to get them to "back off, to have them hedge their cooperation with the government."

+The incarceration order signed by the judge said Kaplan found probable cause to believe Bankman-Fried had committed the federal crime of attempted witness tampering.

-His lawyers insisted he shouldn't be jailed for trying to protect his reputation against a barrage of unfavorable news stories.
+Bankman-Fried's lawyers insisted that their client's motives were innocent and he shouldn't be jailed for trying to protect his reputation against a barrage of unfavorable news stories.

-Kaplan said he had concluded there was probable cause to believe Bankman-Fried had tried to "tamper with witnesses at least twice" since his December arrest.

-A defense lawyer said an appeal of the incarceration order would be filed and asked for an immediate stay of the order.
+Attorney Mark Cohen asked the judge to suspend his incarceration order for an immediate appeal, but Kaplan rejected the request.
+Within an hour, defense lawyers had filed a notice of appeal.

+Bankman-Fried was sent for the night to the Metropolitan Detention Center in Brooklyn, which has previously housed convicted "pharma bro" pharmaceutical executive Martin Shkreli and convicted sex offenders R. Kelly and Ghislaine Maxwell.

-Prosecutors maintained he was trying to sully her reputation and influence prospective jurors who might be summoned for his October trial.
+Prosecutors maintained he was trying to sully her reputation and influence prospective jurors who might be summoned for his October trial by sharing deep thoughts about her job and the romantic relationship she had with Bankman-Fried.

+The judge said Friday that the excerpts of Ellison's communications that Bankman-Fried had shared with a reporter were the kinds of things that somebody who'd been in a relationship with somebody "would be very unlikely to share with anybody, lest The New York Times, except to hurt, discredit, and frighten the subject of the material."

 Ellison pleaded guilty in December to criminal charges carrying a potential penalty of 110 years in prison.
 She has agreed to testify against Bankman-Fried as part of a deal that could lead to a more lenient sentence.